 However there are many times when a picture is NOT worth a thousand words and they do NOT covey complex information very well.
-Instead some pictures over simplify, add more confusion, or can be just wrong, and actually end up being more harmful than helpful.
-For example images of doughnuts shooting jam out often used as an metaphor supposedly reminding us not to ‘slip a disc’ when we bend, which is simply nocebic, harmful, myth perpetuating crap!
+Instead some pictures over simplify, add more confusion, or are just wrong, and end up being more harmful than helpful.
+For example images of crumbling bones, glass inside knees, and doughnuts shooting jam out used as a reminder not to ‘slip a disc’ when we bend, are all nocebic, harmful, myth perpetuating crap!

-However, I first want to make it clear that there is no doubt that advances in medical imaging and technology have improved and enhanced modern healthcare hugely.
-From the first accidental discovery of the X-Ray by Wilhelm Roentgen back in 1895 being quickly put to good use by battlefield surgeons to locate bullets in wounded soldiers, to the development of other techniques such as CT, MRI, ultrasound etc they have all helped to identify serious life threatening diseases, illnesses, and injury’s quicker, faster more efficiently.
+However, I want to make it clear that there is no doubt that advances in medical imaging and technology have improved and enhanced modern healthcare hugely.
+From the first accidental discovery of the X-Ray by Wilhelm Roentgen back in 1895 being quickly put to good use by battlefield surgeons to locate bullets and shrapnel in wounded soldiers, to the development of other techniques such as CT, MRI, ultrasound etc, they have all helped to identify serious life threatening diseases, illnesses, and injury’s quicker, faster, more efficiently.
 Simply put modern medical imaging has and will continue to save countless lives, and is an invaluable tool… when used appropriately.

-However, where modern medical imaging is failing patients and clinicians is when it is being used inappropriately and incorrectly to explain why things hurt, and then goes on to recommend treatments including surgery for many musculoskeletal issues such as back, hip, knee, and shoulder pain.
-Unfortunately many patients and clinicians still think that pain and disability is as simple as structural irregularity or damage seen on scans, that is when something is misshapen, wonky torn, degenerative then it must be a source of problems.
+But where medical imaging is failing patients is when it is being used inappropriately and incorrectly to explain why things hurt.
+Unfortunately many patients and clinicians still think that pain and disability is as simple as structural irregularity or damage seen on scan, that is when something is misshapen, wonky torn, degenerative then it must be a source of problems.

 Now at times it can be this simple, break your ankle or your wrist, and it will hurt due to the broken bones and other damage.
 But what if you haven’t had an accident, what if the broken bone heals and the pain persists, what then?
 Well this is where is all gets a little bit grey and murky, this is where its not just as simple as seeing wonky, misshapen, worn out things and blaming them for the pain.

-There is now a growing evidence base that demonstrates many worn out, wonky, misshapen, degenerative, torn, or bulging things seen on MRIs and other scans are also found very commonly in people with NO pain and NO disability.
+There is now a growing evidence base that demonstrates many worn out, wonky, misshapen, degenerative, torn things seen on MRIs and other scans are also found very commonly in people with NO pain and NO disability.
 We are now beginning to recognise and understand that what we thought to be pathology may just be morphology, or ageology, or normology!
-I’ve just made those last two ology’s up by the way!
+I’ve just made those last two words up by the way!